okeshawarz/prospectus/draft5.md

 ## Introduction

+>What you have to understand is that in the late 1980smainstream economists were
+>almost literally oblivious to the fact that economies aren’t dimensionless
+>points in space –and to what the spatial dimension of the economy had to say
+>about the nature of economic forces.
+You may find this implausible –how could
+>economists fail to take into account facts of life that are part of everyone’s
+>daily experience? –but I can assure you that it was true.
+I recall a
+>conversation at one conference on the “new growth theory” in which a fairly
+>eminent economist challengedsome of us, in belligerent tones, for any evidence
+>that increasing returns and positive external economies actually play any
+>important economic role.
+I think I replied “Cities” –to be greeted with a stare
+>of incomprehension. [@krugman2011a]

 This essay is motivated by a deceptively simple question: When cities expand, do rents rise or do they fall?
 The simple Economics 101 answer is that of course, when more space is brought into the urban system (by, e.g., expanding